webpro-nl/knip/docs/handling-issues.md

 `micromatch` being reported as unlisted.
 The solution is to make sure `micromatch` itself is also listed in `package.json`.

+## Unlisted binaries

+Binaries are supposed to come from listed (dev) dependencies.
+Binaries not in the `bin` field of any those `package.json` files will be reported as unlisted binaries, except for those listed as `IGNORED_GLOBAL_BINARIES` in [constants.ts][6].

+Sometimes binaries are used like `commitlint`, but listed as `@commitlint/cli` in `devDependencies`.
+When the command looks like `npx commitlint` or `commitlint`, `@commitlint/cli` might be reported as unused and `commitlint` as unlisted (as it's technically a transitive dependency).
+This can usually be prevented by using the same package name in both locations.

 ### npx

 For `npx` scripts, Knip assumes with `--yes` (as in `npx --yes package`) that the package is not listed.
 Knip expects